jliagouris/UCDS/syllabus.md

 ## Attendance
 Students are expected to attend each lecture either in person or via Zoom.
+According to BU safety guidelines, **the maximum number of students who can attend a CS 591 L1 lecture in person is 22**.
 For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.